zhangfuyang/search_evaluate/README.md

 You can change settings like beam search depth or number of training epochs in the `config.py`.

 ### Evaluation
-First, perform search over the test data:
+First, perform beam search over all the test data:

 ```
 python search_result.py
 ```

-Then, evaluate scores using:
+Then, evaluate the scores:
 ```
 python metric_for_result.py
 ```